jarogames/InstructJupyter/Parallel/pathos_tricky_parts.md

-I like to use only defined servers.
+I like to use only servers in a list.
 Not local.
 --------------------------------------------

 I can by setting